Post by Ashley Wainwright in SecurEdge

 - No USB port- the iPad has largely been positioned by Apple as a companion device to computers even though many people use them to do everything they normally do on a computer.

 - Lack of multi-tasking- multiple windows and files can’t be kept open side by side.
 Although this is definitely a negative if you are trying to multi-task, it may be good for keeping your students focused on the one thing they are supposed to be doing.

-- Potential to be distracting- Of course there is the possibility of student being distracted and wondering onto other sites.
+- Potential to be distracting- Of course there is the possibility of the student being distracted and wandering onto other sites.

 - Typing is sometimes frustrating- Steve Jobs once said, “Typing on the iPad is a dream.”
 Well, in truth, it is not a dream.
 It is not like a computer keyboard, which makes it difficult to type longer emails or documents.
 I much prefer a real keyboard any day.
 Syncing your iPad to an Apple wireless keyboard is a great idea if you’re going to be doing a lot of typing.